bsmiller25/city_wiki/README.md

 Denver\*
 San Diego
 Charlotte
+Richmond

 \*Known Bugs:
 Washington DC: Need to enter "Washington DC" -- "Washington" will refer to the state, doesn't return a government type (because it's not listed in the table)
 Denver: doesn't return an image
-Richmond: Need to enter "Richmond, VA", wrong website URL taken (this shouldn't be hard to fix but I haven't done it yet).
+Richmond: Need to enter "Richmond, VA"

 Before using either locally or hosted, run the manual scraper at the CLI at least once (example: python scraper.py "New York City") in order to populate the table with at least one record.